intoli/intoli-article-materials/README.md

 These are articles where we don't have any supplementary materials available, but that we still highly recommend.

+- [A Brief Tour of Grouping and Aggregating in Pandas](https://intoli.com/blog/pandas-aggregation/) - Learn how to use pandas to easily slice up a dataset and quickly extract useful statistics.
+- [Building Data Science Pipelines with Luigi and Jupyter Notebooks](https://intoli.com/blog/luigi-jupyter-notebooks/) - Learn about the Luigi task runner and how to use Jupyter notebooks in your Luigi workflows.
 - [Dangerous Pickles — Malicious Python Serialization](https://intoli.com/blog/dangerous-pickles/) - A light introduction to the Python pickle protocol, the Pickle Machine, and constructing malicious pickles.
 - [Designing The Wayback Machine Loading Animation](https://intoli.com/blog/designing-the-wayback-machine-loading-animation/) - A walkthrough of how we helped The Internet Archive design a new loading animation for the Wayback Machine.
+- [Fantasy Football for Hackers II](https://intoli.com/blog/average-draft-position-vs-season-projections/) — An interactive visualization of Average Draft Position vs Season Projections.
 - [Finding Pareto Optimal Blogs on Hacker News](https://intoli.com/blog/pareto-optimal-blogs/) - An analysis of submissions on Hacker News for the purpose of identifying high quality technology blogs.
 - [How Are Principal Component Analysis and Singular Value Decomposition Related?](https://intoli.com/blog/pca-and-svd/) - Explores the relationship between singular value decomposition and principal component analysis.
 - [How to Run a Keras Model in the Browser with Keras.js](https://intoli.com/blog/keras-weight-transfer/) - Covers installing the right packages, exporting the weights from Python, and performing a prediction in the browser.
+- [How to Test If Your Website Logs Errors to the Console](https://intoli.com/blog/nightmare-console-errors/) - Use Nightmare JS to write useful Mocha-based console output tests.
+- [Implementing a Custom Waiting Action in Nightmare JS](https://intoli.com/blog/nightmare-network-idle/) - Learn how to have your Nightmare JS tests wait until the network is silent.
 - [Markov's and Chebyshev's Inequalities Explained](https://intoli.com/blog/chebyshevs-inequality/) - A look at why Chebyshev's Inequality holds true and some potential applications.
 - [Patching a Linux Kernel Module](https://intoli.com/blog/patching-a-linux-kernel-module/) - A case-study in debugging and patching kernel-level issues on Linux.
 - [Predicting Hacker News article success with neural networks and TensorFlow](https://intoli.com/blog/hacker-news-title-tool/) - An interactive tool that uses TensorFlow to predict how well submissions will do on Hacker News based on their titles.
+- [Running Selenium with Headless Firefox](https://intoli.com/blog/running-selenium-with-headless-firefox/) - A look at connecting Selenium WebDriver to Firefox's headless mode.
+- [Saving Images from a Headless Browser](https://intoli.com/blog/saving-images/) - Learn how to save any image from a headless browser in this Puppeteer tutorial.
 - [Terminal Recorders: A Comprehensive Guide](https://intoli.com/blog/terminal-recorders/) - An in-depth comparision of different methods to record animations of terminal sessions.
 - [Understanding Neural Network Weight Initialization](https://intoli.com/blog/neural-network-initialization/) - Explores the effects of neural network weight initialization strategies.
+- [Using Puppeteer to Scrape Websites with Infinite Scrolling](https://intoli.com/blog/scrape-infinite-scroll/) - Learn how to scrape an infinitely scrolling data feed with a headless browser.